infstellar/genshin_impact_assistant/doc/en/config_doc_writing_guide.md

 ## naming format

-The name is generally the name of the target document to accelerate the suffix `.jsondoc`.
+The name is generally the name of the target document plus the suffix `{language}.jsondoc`.

-For example, the document name corresponding to `auto_domain.json` should be `auto_domain.json.jsondoc`.
+For example, `auto_domain.json` should correspond to the document name `auto_domain.json.en_us.jsondoc`.
 ## storage location

 It should be stored in the same directory as the corresponding configuration according to the naming convention.